spotify/futures-extra/README.md

 ```

 Unfortunately this doesn't actually work because Futures.transform has
-two variants: one that takes a Function as it's second parameter and one that
+two variants: one that takes a Function as its second parameter and one that
 takes an AsyncFunction.
 The compiler can't determine which variant to use
 without additional type information.

-You could work around that you have to cast it like this:
+You could work around that by casting it like this:
 ```java
 public static <A, B> ListenableFuture<B> example(ListenableFuture<A> future) {
   return Futures.transform(future, (Function<A, B>) a -> toB(a));